Spadina Literary Review

 Here's some background on some of the contributors to this issue.
 Activated links will appear in a new window:

-- Dah lives in Berkeley, California and these days is working on the manuscript for his fifth book of poetry.
-Visit Dah's website that goes by the name of dahlusion.
+- Dah ("Detective") lives in Berkeley, Calif., and is preparing to publish his fifth book of poetry.
+Visit Dah's website by the name of what else but dahlusion.

-- Amir Darwish, now a Londoner, was born in Aleppo and came to Britain as an asylum seeker in 2003.
+- Amir Darwish ("Azad and Houda"), now a Londoner, was born in Aleppo and moved to Britain as an asylum seeker in 2003.
 His most recent book, From Aleppo Without Love, is available through Amazon.

-- Jhen Fry, who contributed the poem "Into the light", is a writer and tattoo artist in Santa Cruz, Calif.
+- Jhen Fry ("Into the light") is a writer and tattoo artist in Santa Cruz, Calif.

-- Timothy Gordon splits his time between Asia and the desert/mountain U.S. Southwest.
+- Timothy Gordon ("Aspen Topiary") splits his time between Asia and the desert/mountain U.S. Southwest.
 His poetry collection, From Falling, was published in April by Spirit-of-the-Ram Publications.

-- Katrina Johnston, who gave us "A Time for Replication", tells us that "the goal of her storytelling is to share."
+- Katrina Johnston ("A Time for Replication") tells us that "the goal of her storytelling is to share."

-- Dustin Keir is a screenwriter in Vancouver.
+- Dustin Keir ("The Eyes Out There") is a screenwriter in Vancouver.

-- Bruce McRae is a musician and poet living on Salt Spring Island in B.C.
-His most recent book, Like As If, is available via Amazon.
+- Bruce McRae ("Sturm und Drang") is a musician and poet living on Salt Spring Island in B.C.
+Bruce's most recent book, Like As If, is available on Amazon.

-- Thulani Elvis Mngomezulu is a writer and poet in Johannesburg with a particular interest in South African township life.
+- Thulani Elvis Mngomezulu ("Ghetto Train") is a writer and poet in Johannesburg with a particular interest in South African township life.
 He is currently self-publishing a non-fiction book titled The Unprepared Journey.

-- Samih Nassar teaches English and history to international students.
-Samih recently scripted the short film A Safe Space currently in post-production.
+- Samih Nassar ("The Dodo Initiative") teaches English and history to international students and recently scripted a short film, A Safe Space.
 Be sure to see our next edition for Part 2 of "The Dodo Initiative".

-- John Peacock, whose "Legends of Ben" comic begins gets underway in this issue, is an actor, writer, and artist based in Colorado.
+- John Peacock ("Legends of Ben") is an actor, writer, and artist based in Colorado.
 Join us next time for more legends of Ben.

-- Jim Read, a denizen of Parkdale, authored the story "Mookie", the first part of which appeared in our June edition.
+- Jim Read ("Mookie") lives in Parkdale area.
+The first part of "Mookie" appeared in our June edition.
 Visit Jim's site at jimread.ca.

 THAT'S ALL FOR THIS ISSUE, SO...